Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Starvation Analysis Via a Recursive Approach

 This means that the probability of having $>1$ starvations is 0 if the file size is no larger than $b$.
 If $n$ is greater than $b$, then $b$ packets are prefetched, leaving $n-b$ packets in the remaining file.
 The remaining $n-b$ packets encounter $j-1$ starvations, given that the first packet sees $b$ packets in the system upon arrival, i.e.

 So far, we have computed a critical quantity $P_0(j,n)$, the probability of meeting an empty buffer.
 Next, we construct recursive equations to compute $P_i(j,n)$ as the following:

 for $0\leq i \leq N-1$.
 The eq.\eqref{eq:recursive9} contains two parts.
 The former expression reflects the cases that the next arrival sees an \emph{non-empty} queue.
-The latter one characterizes the transition of the system to a prefetching process.
+The latter one characterizes the transition of the system to a prefetching process that is computed by \eqref{eq:recursive8}.